Timothy Thatcher: All Elite Wrestling / Ring of Honor (2023)

 Thatcher made his All Elite Wrestling (AEW) debut on February 1, 2023, facing off against Bryan Danielson on AEW Dynamite after being (kayfabe) contracted by MJF, where he was unsuccessful.

 Thatcher debuted in AEW's sister promotion, Ring of Honor (ROH), on the February 18, 2023 edition of ROH on HonorClub, where he confronted the ROH Pure Champion Wheeler Yuta.
 The following week, they wrestled for the Pure Championship, with Thatcher losing.

 Major League Wrestling (2023–2025)

 On June 8, 2023, it was announced by Major League Wrestling that Timothy Thatcher would be making his MLW debut against Tracy Williams on July 8 at Never Say Never.
 Thatcher would lose at the event via referee stoppage.

 Return to WWE (2024–present)

 On November 9, 2024, Fightful reported that Thatcher had been re-signed by WWE to serve as the WWE ID trainer.
 On the March 26, 2025 episode of Evolve, Thatcher made his WWE in-ring return, losing to Sean Legacy.
+On the March 11, 2026 episode of Evolve, Interim NXT General Manager Robert Stone announced Thatcher as the new Evolve General Manager, to which Thatcher dubbed himself as the Evolve Foreman.